-OVERVIEW: The Stanley Medical Research Institute (SMRI) now only funds treatment trials for drugs aimed at treating bipolar disorder and schizophrenia.
+OVERVIEW: The Stanley Medical Research Institute (SMRI) now only funds treatment trials for drugs targeting bipolar disorder and schizophrenia.

 IP TAKE: SMRI is interested primarily in drug trials that can show results quickly, i.e. within five years.

-PROFILE: The Stanley Medical Research Institute awards grants for the research of drugs aimed at treating bipolar disorder and schizophrenia.
-Related grants are awarded out of its Treatment Trials and Drug Development Program, which is aimed at testing the efficacy of drugs that pharmaceutical companies want nothing to do with, including drugs that have lost patent protection, repurposed drugs and off-label indications.
+PROFILE: Created in 1989, the Stanley Medical Research Institute supports the research of drugs aimed at treating bipolar disorder and schizophrenia.
+It supports research on the causes of, and treatments for, schizophrenia and bipolar disorder.”
+The institute funds grants through its Treatment Trials and Drug Development Program, which seeks to test the efficacy of drugs that pharmaceutical companies want nothing to do with, including drugs that have lost patent protection, repurposed drugs, and off-label indications.

-Application deadlines are typically around the first of October.
-The number of grants given out each year varies depending on the number of grantees already pocketing money, but the number of trials being funded tends to fall between 50 and 60 at any given time.
+Application deadlines typically fall around the first of October.
+The number of funded grants each year varies depending on the number of grantees already supported, but the number of funded trials tends to fall between 50 and 60 at any given time.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)